nawawi/klish/doc/klish.md

 The [clish](PARAM]) has the optional parameters support too but there is a differencies.
 The "prefix" [option definition means that parameter is optional and the prefix must be followed by argument with "ptype" specified in the same [PARAM](PARAM]).
 So the parameter without prefix cannot be optional.

-The klish emulates clish behaviour when the "prefix" option is defined.
+The Klish emulates clish behaviour when the "prefix" option is defined.
 The following two [is equivalent.

-- The klish native variant:
+- The Klish native variant:
 ed6308cd3d5b352612db98dc2fbb8e37

 - The clish compatible variant: d9c67481e57f9116169fdf8af8ad18a0

 The internal representation of these parameters is the same.
-The klish native variant can show the internal representation.
+The Klish native variant can show the internal representation.
 It use [nested_params nested parameters](PARAM]s) mechanism.
 Actually the clish variant use internal ptype "internal_SUBCOMMAND" for auto-generated optional subcommand named "-c".
 It cannot use "SUBCOMMAND" ptype bacause it can be undefined.
 The "internal_SUBCOMMAND" ptype has pattern="`[^\]+`" and help="Option".

 The clish variant seems to be shorter but it doesn't work if you need several sub-parameters or if you don't need any sub-parameters at all but only the flag.